Skip to main content

 Milwaukee Symphony Orchestra – Milwaukee, Wisconsin

-From classical masters to modern-day movie scores, Milwaukee Symphony delivers a varied lineup of orchestral music at the Marcus Center for the Performing Arts near the Milwaukee River and Lake Michigan.
-Notable among its offerings is an extensive family and youth outreach programming.
-It’s also the first orchestral assembly to offer live recordings on iTunes and boasts the longest consecutive series of nationally syndicated orchestral music in the USA.
+From classical masters to modern-day movie scores, Milwaukee Symphony delivers a varied lineup of orchestral music at the Bradley Symphony Center near the Milwaukee River and Lake Michigan.
+Notable among its offerings is extensive family and youth outreach programming.
+It also offers live recordings and boasts the longest consecutive series of nationally syndicated orchestral music in the USA.

 Palm Beach Symphony – West Palm Beach, Florida